lucia-auth/lucia/documentation/content/blog/lucia-2.md

 This update brings new big features to the library as well as major improvements to our APIs.
 A big focus for 2.0 was bringing stability, and that included future proofing it.
 This should mean 2.0 marks the end of our "rapid development" stage.

-This unfortunately means another sleuth of breaking changes, but it shouldn't take more than 15 minutes for most people.
+There is unfortunately a slew of breaking changes, but it shouldn't take more than 20 minutes for most users.
 At worst, it should only take an hour or so.
 Please read the [migration guide]() for details.
 And, if you encounter any issues, feel free to ask them on our Discord server!

-You might've also noticed that we updated our docs (again)!
-Some key features are still missing (namely dark mode and search) but it should be all around better.
+You might've noticed that we updated our docs (again)!
+Some key features are still missing (namely dark mode and search) but it should be just better all around.
 We also added the [Guidebook](/guidebook).
 This is a collection of tutorials and guides on using Lucia, and it should cover the lack of resources compared to other solutions.
 It's still a work-in-progress and expect more content soon!

-Thank you to everyone who has provided us with valuable feedback or helped out with the development!
+Thank you to everyone who has provided us with valuable feedback and helped out with the development!

 ## Revamped sessions